SNL fired Shane Gillis. Here’s what those defending him don’t seem to get

 Getting fired from the most high-profile TV comedy gig in America for your racist views isn’t censorship, it’s just good HR sense.
 The same way that Kevin D. Williamson’s new coworkers during his brief tenure at The Atlantic shouldn’t have had to share meeting space with someone they knew considered abortion an offense punishable by hanging, nobody at SNL needs to attend dress rehearsal with someone who publicly uses racial slurs to slag off cultures he doesn’t understand.

 Some past cast members on the show disagree.
 Within hours of Gillis’s ouster, both Norm MacDonald and Rob Schneider tweeted their support for the now-unemployed comic.
 They “can’t imagine how [he] must feel” and are “sorry that [he] had the misfortune of being a cast member during this era of cultural unforgiveness,” respectively.
 Their bewilderment around the decision only exposes their own cultural blind spots.
 Gillis publicly used a racial slur for Chinese people in 2018 while describing his disdain for Chinatown.
 (And he publicly used the same slur again in 2019.)
-If he had used a racial slur for black people while describing a majority-black part of town, would they still question the decision?
+If he had used an antisemitic slur for Jews while describing a Hasidic community, would they still question the decision?
+If he had used a racial slur for black people while describing a majority-black part of town, would that do the trick?
 If not then, when?

 America is a free country, and the First Amendment guarantees that its citizens can legally say anything they want.
 It doesn’t guarantee anyone a job at Saturday Night Live, however, while they figure out in real time, the hard way, that racism has social and professional consequences.
-There are literally thousands of other eligible comedians capable of delivering a Gillis-caliber performance who haven’t recently used racial slurs on a podcast multiple times and who can easily take his place, because truly that’s not much to ask.
+There are literally thousands of other eligible comedians capable of delivering a Gillis-caliber performance who haven’t recently used racial slurs on a podcast multiple times that can easily take his place, because truly that’s not much to ask.
 And it’s not as though getting fired will “ruin” Gillis’s life.
 He can ride his newfound martyr status out for years of inevitable Bill Maher appearances and Not Woke Enough for SNL club tours.
 Ironically, this is the best possible thing that could have happened for his Patreon podcast profits.

 Shane Gillis getting fired is not a free speech hill to die on.
 This is not a case of Trump-era political correctness gone wrong, the triggered libs using an outrage cycle to cancel nonconformists.
 It’s merely proof that when you push the boundaries of racism, sometimes they push back.